Find Affordable College Courses

 Orlando, FL

-Valencia College came in at #6 in this year’s edition of the Best Film, Video & Photographic Arts Associate Degree Schools ranking.
+Valencia College ranked #6 on this year’s Best Film, Video & Photographic Arts Associate Degree Schools list.
 Valencia College is a fairly large public school located in the city of Orlando.

 The average amount in student loans that film majors at Valencia College take out while working on their Associate Degree is $17,340.